Electromagnetic Signatures of Supermassive Binary Black Holes: Synchrotron, Self-Lensing Flares, and Jet Precession: Abstract

 \section{Abstract}

 The recent evidence for a nanohertz gravitational wave background from Pulsar Timing Arrays highlights the urgent need to identify electromagnetic counterparts to supermassive binary black holes.
 Here, we perform global 3D general relativistic magnetohydrodynamic (GRMHD) simulations of a secondary black hole (mass ratio $q=0.1$) interacting with a Magnetically Arrested Disk around a primary black hole using a time-dependent superposed Kerr-Schild metric and post-processed general relativistic radiation transfer calculations based on thermal electron distribution function (eDF).
 We explore three orbital configurations: a vertical impact orbit, a coplanar embedded orbit, and a high-spin, eccentric, inclined scenario.
 Despite clear orbital periodicity and recurrent shock formation, the thermal synchrotron light curves frequently lack expected shock-induced flares.
 In vertical impacts, shock brightenings are typically sub-dominant to the stochastic MAD variability of the primary black hole, unless viewed at specific alignment phases.
 Conversely, coplanar orbits produce distinctive, rapid flares driven by gravitational self-lensing.
 We identify a frequency-dependent emission hierarchy: the primary black hole dominates sub-millimeter flux, while the secondary dominates near-infrared emission due to higher electron temperatures in thermal eDF.
-Finally, spin-orbit coupling drives Lense-Thirring precession, yielding twisted, wobbling jets reminiscent of OJ~287.
-Crucially, we demonstrate that intrinsic MAD turbulence may easily mask shock-induced flares at radio frequencies.
-We strongly advocate coordinated sub-millimeter and near-infrared monitoring to robustly isolate supermassive binary black hole self-lensing signatures.
+Finally, spin-orbit coupling drives Lense-Thirring precession, yielding twisted, wobbling jets that following the tilt and precession of the primary BH.
+Crucially, we show that intrinsic MAD turbulence can easily mask shock-induced radio flares, making self-lensing flares a more reliable electromagnetic counterpart candidate for supermassive binary black holes.

 \keywords{}